 Only short excerpts are quoted for commentary purposes; full lyrics are not provided, and all rights belong to the respective rights holders.

-Released in 1994, this track is a definitive hit for WANDS, a band that dominated the Japanese charts in the 90s.
+Released in 1994, this track is a definitive hit for WANDS, a band that dominated the Japanese charts with a string of million-selling hits in the 90s.
 It is globally recognized as the iconic ending theme for the legendary basketball anime SLAM DUNK.
 The emotional, melancholic vocals of Show Wesugi, combined with a sharp rock sound, perfectly capture the fleeting frustration of youth and the sting of irrevocable regret.

+The historical context is crucial: in the mid-1990s, Japan was reeling from the collapse of the "Bubble Economy," marking the end of a flamboyant era.
+Additionally, the "Nostradamus" prophecies—predicting the end of humanity in 1999—were a massive trend, casting a pervasive shadow of "the end" over society.
 The "…" (ellipsis) at the end of the title is not just a stylistic choice.
 It represents emotions that transcend words—the lingering echoes of a story left untold, and the psychological instability of facing an extreme situation like "the end of the world."
-Released during the mid-90s, after the collapse of Japan’s bubble economy, the song reflects the national mood of the time: a resignation that "nothing lasts forever," yet an uncontrollable urge to wish for something eternal.
+The song reflects the national mood of the time: a resignation that "nothing lasts forever," yet an uncontrollable urge to wish for something eternal.
 This silence of the "…" speaks more eloquently than any lyric could.

 1. 大都会に 僕はもう一人で 投げ捨てられた 空きカンのようだ